s-r-e-e-r-a-j/s-r-e-e-r-a-j/README.md

 - 🛡️ Focused on ethical hacking—exploring exploitation techniques, real-world attack scenarios, and penetration testing to strengthen offensive security skills.

-- 🔍 I have an interest in creating ethical hacking tools and resources for legal and controlled use
+- 🔍 Interested in creating ethical hacking tools and resources for controlled and responsible use.

 - ⚡ Familiar with **Arduino and ESP32 programming**, with a growing interest in **embedded systems and IoT development**